ZhuMetLab/Met4DX/README.md

 ## Introduction
 `Met4DX` is an R package for timsPro 4D data processing.

-The docker image zhulab/mettracer-r contains entire envorienment for running `Met4DX`.
-For convinience and taking fully use of `Met4DX`, users can pull it and run `Met4DX` just as following.
+The docker image zhulab/met4dx-r contains entire environment for running `Met4DX`.
+For convenience and taking fully use of `Met4DX`, users can pull it and run `Met4DX` just as following.

 ## What is Met4DX

-`MetT4DX-r` is a Docker environment to processing isotope labelled metabolomics data with #Met4DX R package.
+`Met4DX-r` is a Docker environment to processing Bruker timsPro 4D data with `Met4DX` R package.
 It is based on the [`r-base`](https://hub.docker.com/_/r-base/) docker.

 ## Pulling image

-Users can pull the MetTracer-r image with the following script
+Users can pull the Met4DX-r image with the following script

 ```bash
 docker pull zhulab/met4dx-r